polito/students-app/CONTRIBUTING.md

 [Nvm](https://github.com/nvm-sh/nvm) can be used to automatically select the correct version enforced by [.nvmrc](./.nvmrc), see [Deeper Shell integration](https://github.com/nvm-sh/nvm#deeper-shell-integration).

+## iOS local development

+In order to build and run the application locally (especially if you're not part of the official Apple Development Team) you'll have to enable the `Automatically manage signing` option in XCode (students.xcworkspace > students > Signing & Capabilities).

+Changes to this configuration should not be committed to the repository: the pre-commit hook will warn you if you try to do so and give you instructions on how to proceed.

 ## Project structure

 The project uses feature modules to keep the main areas semantically organized.
 Each module should be divided by entity type (`components`, `hooks`, `styles`, `screens`).
 The `core` module contains general-purpose items, used across the app.

 The `lib` folder is used to isolate library/design-system-level components that one day may be extracted into a dedicated package for reuse.

 ```
 ├── assets